 Progressive dies perform fundamental cutting and forming operations simultaneously at various stations within a die during each press stroke.

-This Progressive Die Design program explores the essential design variables used in part/strip development that contribute to part quality, progressive die tool maintenance, tool life, and tool cost.
+This program, part of the Fundamentals of Tool Design video series, explores the essential design variables used in part/strip development that contribute to part quality, progressive die tool maintenance, tool life, and tool cost.

 The Progressive Die Design Essentials segment details part orientation, part lift, the use of cams, part transport, stretch webs, ribbon strips, stock positioning using direct and indirect pilots, first station operations, piercing distribution, die punches, forming operations, idle stations, part & scrap ejection, die clearances, and more.